-BEIJING, July 17 (Xinhua) -- The wholesale prices of China's agricultural products edged up Friday, according to the Ministry of Agriculture and Rural Affairs.
+BEIJING - The wholesale prices of China's agricultural products edged up Monday, according to the Ministry of Agriculture and Rural Affairs.

-The average wholesale price of 28 key types of vegetables tracked by the government both fell 0.7 percent from Friday, while that of six different types of fruits declined 1.1 percent to 5.27 yuan per kg.
+The average wholesale price of 28 key types of vegetables tracked by the government was up 2.7 percent from Friday, while that of six different types of fruits declined 1.1 percent to 5.27 yuan per kg.

 The wholesale price index is compiled from data collected from around 200 agricultural wholesale markets and is updated daily based on the weighted average of price indices for goods including vegetables, fruit, aquatic products, livestock products, cereals, and edible vegetable oil.